 - Cost of living—10.1 percent lower than the national index

-- Strongest industries—Energy, information and computer technology, international trade, manufacturing, research and development, tourism, and transportation26
+- Strongest industries—Texas Economic Development lists energy, information and computer technology, international trade, manufacturing, research and development, tourism, and transportation

 - Average monthly rent—$1,247

 - Median home price—$200,100

 Below are some of the fastest-growing jobs in Texas, along with their anticipated growth rates from the Texas Workforce Commission for the decade from 2014 to 2024.